timm/shortr/etc/src/docs/lib.md

 ```

 cli(t:tab) :tab --> For keys in `t`, look for updates on command-line.

 Things with boolean defaults are flipped via `--flag`.
+Other keys need `--flag value`.
+Print the help
+(if `-h` appears on command line).
+Return a table with setting `key`s and
+`value`s.
+IMPORTANT NOTE: this function alters-in-place the table `t`
+that is passed in-- which means that it alters settings for anything pointing
+to `t`.
+cli(t:tab) :tab --> For keys in `t`, look for updates on command-line.

+Things with boolean defaults are flipped via `--flag`.